-Jesus said he came to give believers life and life more abundantly.
-Many Prosperity Gospel preacher has used those to justify their doctrine of greed and materialism.
+Jesus spoke of living life more abundantly (John 10:10).
+He promised believers a new and better way of life.
+Many Prosperity Gospel preachers have used the words of Jesus to justify their doctrine of greed and materialism.
 However, the abundant life extends beyond the realm of money and possessions.

 False teachers know that many folks sitting in the pews Sunday after Sunday will not question them or read the scriptures for themselves.
 As a result, it’s relatively easy for them to control and manipulate people into paying tithes just by pointing to something Jesus said in the scriptures.